 What is the connection between humanism and Luciferianism?

-we sometimes hear, in order to justify the understanding of human limits, which would be, in the view of those persons, always finite.
+We sometimes hear, to justify understanding of human limitations, which would, in the view of those people, always be finite.

-Or, the authentic spiritual paths and the science of consciousness, Abheda, recognizes the fact that man evolves as consciousness to make the transition of ignorance to Knowledge, from the finite to the infinite, from the passerby to the incorruptible.
+However, the authentic spiritual paths and science of consciousness, Abheda, recognizes that man evolves as consciousness to make the transition from:

 In a way, Luciferianism has crept into our lives under a seemingly innocuous, even sympathetic name.